o-o-overflow/dc2020q-scoreboard/README.md

 ## Other Comments

-Run `terraform apply` to build/update the scoreboard infrastructure in AWS.
+Run `terraform apply` in `./terraform` to build/update the scoreboard infrastructure in AWS.

 After running for the first time a few values have to be updated: